tasfiqa/CS410Project/README.md

 ## Dataset

-The project uses the "Book Recommendation Dataset" from Kaggle.
-The dataset is stored in the `data/arashnic_book-recommendation-dataset` directory.
-The dataset includes information about books such as ISBN, title, author, year of publication, and publisher.
+This project utilises a Science Fiction Books dataset sourced from Kaggle.
+This dataset is stored in the `data/tanguypledel_science-fiction-books-subgenres` directory.
+The dataset is divided into twelve subcategories, each filtering the science fiction books by a differen subgenre.
+Each smaller dataset contains a variety of fields about the books within, including the title, author, edition, score, votes, reviews, descriptions, publication date, and a detailed list of genres.

 ## Model

-The project uses the `multi-qa-mpnet-base-cos-v1` model from the `sentence-transformers` library to generate embeddings for book titles.
-The model is either loaded from a local directory or downloaded and saved if not already present.
+The project uses the `all-MiniLM-L6-v2` model from the `sentence-transformers` library to generate embeddings based on book titles and descriptions.
+The model will be loaded from a local cache if available, and if not, it will be downloaded through the sentence_transformers library.

 ### Model and Embeddings